TSim – Turan Simulator

 - Support for multiple waveform configurations and simultaneous execution.

-- Analysis of over 200 metrics related to the waveform.
+- Analysis of over 200 metrics measuring waveform performance.

 - Monitoring all variables related to the waveform on each unit.